Maev Alexander: Television

 Alexander was born in Glasgow in 1948.
 She began her television career in 1966, playing three roles in This Man Craig.
 She followed this with a role as Madge in an episode of the BBC production, The Revenue Men.
 In 1970, she starred in an episode of another BBC television production The Borderers opposite Michael Gambon and Iain Cuthbertson, set in a village on the Scottish-English border in the Tudor period.

 In 1972 she made an appearance in the ITV legal drama The Main Chance, and began portraying the character of Christine Russell in the Scottish TV film production Sutherland's Law, and starred in nine episodes of the television series the following year opposite Don McKillop.
 Her performance was praised; The Spectator said "The only moment of pleasure in this long fifty minutes was the occasional sight of Maev Alexander as Sutherland's plump, pretty clerk, but there were long and arid intervals between her appearance."
 In 1973, Alexander also had a leading role as Janet Campbell in the 19th century set The New Road, opposite David Ashton and John Grieve.

 In 1975 she appeared in Angels, a production which included actors such as Carol Holmes, Kathryn Apanowicz, Julia Williams, and Pauline Quirke.

 She appeared in The New Avengers in 1976, playing the character of Mrs Turner in the episode "The Tale of the Big Why".
 In 1977 she portrayed the wife of Fred in A Christmas Carol TV movie.
 In 1979 she played Claudine in an episode of the detective series, Hazell.
 In 1981 she joined the cast of the British police drama The Gentle Touch, playing the character of WPC Sandra Williams.
 From 1980 to 1982 she also played Jennifer Knowles-Ripley in the situation comedy, Holding the Fort.

+Alexander had a brief stint co-presenting the BBC's flagship consumer affairs show, the light-hearted That's Life! alongside Doc Cox.

 In 1989, Alexander played Lady Cockpurse in Gavin Millar's TV movie Scoop.
 She featured alongside actors such as Denholm Elliott, Michael Hordern, Herbert Lom, Nicola Pagett and Donald Pleasence.
 In 2007 she had a small role as an autograph hound in Gillian Armstrong's supernatural romantic thriller Death Defying Acts, an Anglo-Australian production which starred Guy Pearce and Catherine Zeta-Jones.
 In 2010 she appeared in Doctors.